Celtic Folkweave: Composition

 The album contains eleven songs of Irish, Scottish, and English ballads, sung in Irish (Gaeilge), Scottish Gaelic (Gàidhlig), and English.
 There are two pieces of puirt à beul, or mouth music, sung in Irish and Scottish Gaelic, five songs sung in Irish and English, two Breton tunes, one Irish dance tune, and a contemporary song in English.
 The album opens with "Bíodh Orm Anocht", a strange song containing nonsense rhymes sung in a mixture of Donegal and Scottish Gaelic.
 "The Bold Princess Royal" is a song about a ship that is attacked by pirates while on a voyage from London to Newfoundland, and manages to outrun them.
 "The Banks of Claudy" is a song Ó Dhomhnaill received from Nellí Ní Dhomhnaill, about a woman who resigns herself to a lonesome existence after her sailor leaves, pining after him during his absence.
 When he returns, he disguises himself and courts her to see if she is still faithful to him.
 She resists his overtures, and he finally reveals his true identity. "Éirigh's Cuir Ort Do Chuid Éadaigh" is a common tune from Rannafast, County Donegal, for which there are various sets of lyrics.
 The title is Irish Gaelic for "Get Up and Get Dressed".
 The first side of the album concludes with "A Bothán A Bha'ig Fionnghuala", an example of Scottish puirt à beul.
 During their live performances, this was one of their most popular songs.
 The song features pipes and two bodhráns.

 The second side of the album opens with "The Heathery Hills of Yarrow", another song from Nellí Ní Dhomhnaill of Rannafast, County Donegal.
 It tells the story of a ploughboy who falls in love with a girl of high station and is slain by her brother and eight other knights.
 The ploughboy's sister ties his body to her back with her long hair and carries him home for burial.
 The spirited "Breton Dances" is a typical piece from the Breton Islands.
-"The Hiring Fair at Hamiltonsbaw" is a song about the injustice of a farmer who mistreats one of his hired servants.
+"The Hiring Fair at Hamiltonsbawn" is a song about the injustice of a farmer who mistreats one of his hired servants.
 "Bríd Óg Ní Mháille" is a love song from Rannafast, County Donegal, about unrequited love.
 "The Glasgow Barber" is a song about a poor Irishman who arrives in Glasgow and decides to get a fashionable haircut.
 On seeing the result, he thinks he looks like an ass.
 The final song of the album, "(No Love is Sorrow) Songbird", is a contemporary song written by the British band Pentangle, who recorded it on their 1972 album, Solomon's Seal.